Sony NEX-5R vs RX100 VI

 It is notable that the NEX-5R has a hotshoe, while the RX100 VI does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-The RX100 VI is a recent model that features in the current product line-up of Sony.
-In contrast, the NEX-5R has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the NEX-5R was succeeded by the Sony NEX-5T.
+Both the NEX-5R and the RX100 VI have been discontinued, but can regularly be found used on eBay.
+The NEX-5R was replaced by the Sony NEX-5T, while the RX100 VI was followed by the Sony RX100 VII.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony website.

 So how do things add up?
 Is the Sony NEX-5R better than the Sony RX100 VI or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.